Average and minimum Salary in Sao Paulo, Brazil: Understand better the economic dynamics of the wealthiest city in Latin America

 Despite having one of the highest minimum salaries in Brazil, the figures are not high considering the cost of living.
 Sao Paulo is one of the most expensive cities in South America, especially when it comes to renting.

-The average salary in Sao Paulo is of BRL 2.600 or approximately $ 634 dollars per month.
+The average salary in Sao Paulo is of BRL 2.600 or approximately $ 510 dollars per month.
 Expats, however, tend to earn much more.
-Monthly expenses in Sao Paulo to have a comfortable life are around USD 1500 a month, for one person.
+Monthly expenses in Sao Paulo to have a comfortable life are around USD 1700 a month, for one person including rent.

 Sao Paulo, Brazil Economic Outlook